chris-krenz/opentrons_protocols/protocols/OT-Flex/README.md

 # Scripting New Opentrons Protocols
 ## Creating New Scripts
-The Opentrons Flex runned using the Opentrons App with protocols coded in Python with the Opentrons Python API.
+The Opentrons Flex is run using the Opentrons App with protocols coded in Python with the Opentrons Python API.
 For full documentation of the Opentrons Python API and its function please see [here](https://docs.opentrons.com/python-api/).

 For protocols that have parameters, account for making the Python script flexible for different inputs.

-1. Read over the manual protocols.io (or manual if protocols.io doesn't exist) and understand the experiment.
+1. Read over the manual protocols.io (or an kit instruction if protocols.io doesn't exist) and understand the process.

 2. List the materials and hardware needed for the protocols, match and replace labware if needed.
 Write down API names for each materials and hardware.
    - API names for labwares verified for Opentrons can be found in the 'Labwares' tab in the Opentrons app.
    - If your labware is not found, please check Opentrons [custom labware creator](https://docs.opentrons.com/flex/labware/definitions/#custom-labware-creator).

 4. Before writing the protocol, begin by adding the imports, metadata, and requirements.
-      -  You can also use the opentrons official [Protocol Designer](https://designer.opentrons.com/?_gl=1*bagoc2*_ga*MTAyMjAwODcyMS4xNzc0MDM2NzU0*_ga_66HK7MC5D7*czE3ODQ3MzY0NTckbzUxJGcxJHQxNzg0NzM2NDY2JGo1MSRsMCRoMA..*_gcl_au*OTUzMDE4Nzc5LjE3ODE4MTgxMTA.*_ga_GNSMNLW4RY*czE3ODQ3MzY0NTckbzUxJGcxJHQxNzg0NzM2NDY2JGo1MSRsMCRoMTI2MTg1MjkzMA) to create a base script to then edit base off needs.
+      -  You can also use the opentrons official [Protocol Designer](https://designer.opentrons.com/?_gl=1*bagoc2*_ga*MTAyMjAwODcyMS4xNzc0MDM2NzU0*_ga_66HK7MC5D7*czE3ODQ3MzY0NTckbzUxJGcxJHQxNzg0NzM2NDY2JGo1MSRsMCRoMA..*_gcl_au*OTUzMDE4Nzc5LjE3ODE4MTgxMTA.*_ga_GNSMNLW4RY*czE3ODQ3MzY0NTckbzUxJGcxJHQxNzg0NzM2NDY2JGo1MSRsMCRoMTI2MTg1MjkzMA) to create a base script to then edit.
-5. Begin formatting the script by adding protocol comments keep track of steps (action, volume, location and destination)
+5. Begin formatting the script by adding protocol comments keep track of each steps (action, volume, location and destination)
    Example:
 ```ruby
 from opentrons import protocol_api